 Second, by how they operate.
 The most common types are:

 - Discretionary trust — the most widely used type (98–99% of trusts settled in the UK).
 Trustees decide how and when to distribute income and capital among the beneficiaries.
+No beneficiary has an automatic right to income or capital — this is the key protection mechanism.
 Can last up to 125 years in England and Wales.

 - Bare trust — the beneficiary has an absolute right to the capital and income at age 18 (16 in Scotland).
-Simpler, but not IHT-efficient — assets remain in the estate for inheritance tax purposes.
+The trustee is essentially a nominee.
+Simpler to administer, but not IHT-efficient — assets remain in the beneficiary’s estate for inheritance tax purposes.
+Offers no meaningful protection from care fees or divorce, because the beneficiary can demand the assets at any time once they reach majority under the principle in Saunders v Vautier.

-- Interest in possession trust — one beneficiary receives income from the assets, while another (usually children) inherits the capital later.
-Commonly used to provide for a surviving spouse while protecting assets for children.
+- Interest in possession trust — one beneficiary (the life tenant) receives income or the right to use the trust assets, while another (usually children) inherits the capital later.
+Commonly used in will trusts to provide for a surviving spouse while protecting assets for children and preventing sideways disinheritance.

-Within lifetime trusts, the trust can be either revocable (can be changed or ended by the settlor) or irrevocable (cannot be altered once established, unless the trust deed includes both Standard and Overriding powers).
-Irrevocable lifetime trusts offer stronger protection and potential tax benefits because the assets are no longer considered part of the settlor’s personal estate.
+Within lifetime trusts, the trust can be either revocable (can be changed or ended by the settlor) or irrevocable (cannot be altered once established, unless the trust deed includes both Standard and Overriding powers that give trustees certain defined flexibility).
+However, revocable vs irrevocable is a feature, not the primary way trusts are classified.
+It’s important to understand that a revocable trust provides no IHT benefit — HMRC treats the assets as still belonging to the settlor (a settlor-interested trust).
+Irrevocable lifetime trusts offer significantly stronger protection and potential tax benefits because the assets are genuinely removed from the settlor’s personal estate.

 Tax Implications of Trusts